Petite Galerie of the Louvre: History

 In the late 16th century, during the reign of Henry IV, a second storey was added (piano nobile) consisting of a large full-length room decorated as a gallery celebrating former kings and queens of France, known as the Salle des Peintures or Galerie des Rois.
 A portrait of Marie de' Medici by Frans Pourbus the Younger, still in the Louvre, is a rare remnant of this series.

 In the second half of the 1650s, the ground floor was lavishly decorated for Anne of Austria as her summer apartment (appartement d'été), whose ornate ceilings partly survive to this day.
 These rooms had previously been the venue for the King's Council.

 A major fire on 6 February 1661 destroyed most of the Galerie des Rois, though not the ground floor.
 The gallery's exterior was rebuilt in the 1660s with a new design by Louis Le Vau, who added a parallel wing doubling the Petite Galerie to the West.
 Inside, the upper floor was rebuilt as the Galerie d'Apollon.

 In 1849, architect Félix Duban renovated the exterior façades of the Petite Galerie, simultaneously with those of the eastern half of the Grande Galerie facing the Seine.
 He reversed the changes made by Le Vau and aimed at carefully restoring the designs of the time of Henry IV, based on 17-century engravings by Jean Marot.
 On the western side, Le Vau's façade became the eastern side of the enclosed Cour du Sphinx in the 1850s in the context of Napoleon III's Louvre expansion.

 Description

 The exteriors of the Petite Galerie facing the Seine (south) and the Jardin de l'Infante (east) have been kept in their state as restored by Duban.
 Inside, the ground floor is now part of the Louvre's department of classical antiquities, and the first floor is the Galerie d'Apollon.

 Namesake exhibition space

-In playful reference to the Grande Galerie (whose name is much more widely known to the visiting public than that of the Petite Galerie), the Louvre museum in 2015 renamed an temporary exhibition space of its Richelieu Wing as the "petite galerie", signaling its dedication to displays aimed at younger visitors.
+In playful reference to the Grande Galerie (whose name is much more widely known to the visiting public than that of the Petite Galerie), the Louvre museum in 2015 renamed a temporary exhibition space of its Richelieu Wing as the "petite galerie", signaling its dedication to displays aimed at younger visitors.